 Supplemental transportation benefits

-In 2019, CMS expanded the abilities of Medicare Advantage companies to provide transportation services.
+In 2019, the Centers for Medicare and Medicaid Services (CMS) expanded the abilities of Medicare Advantage companies to provide transportation for “primarily health-related” services.

-This allows companies to include transportation for things including nutrition or wellness, such as transportation to a therapeutic massage appointment or even a trip to the grocery store.
+This allows companies to include transportation for activities related to nutrition or wellness, such as a therapeutic massage appointment or a trip to the grocery store.

-Ride-sharing companies, such as Lyft, have even partnered with some Medicare Advantage programs to provide transportation.
+Ride-sharing companies, such as Lyft, have partnered with some Medicare Advantage programs to provide transportation.

-Since not all Medicare Advantage plans offer these extended transportation options, and they may differ from plan to plan, a person should call to learn the specific benefits of their plan.
+Not all Medicare Advantage plans offer these extended transportation options, and they may differ from plan to plan.
+A person should call to learn the specific benefits of their plan.

-In cases when an individual who requires transport has a disability, is an older adult who no longer drives, or is someone with a lower income who doesn’t have Medicare, they may be able to get medical transportation in the following ways:
+In cases when an individual who requires transport has a disability, is an older adult who no longer drives, or is someone with a lower income who does not have Medicare, they may be able to get medical transportation in the following ways:

-• taxis or ride-sharing companies like Lyft and Uber, and transportation voucher programs may be available to help with the cost
+• Taxis: People can use taxis or ride-sharing companies like Lyft and Uber.
+Transportation voucher programs may be available to help with the cost.

-• Dial-a-ride, which requires advance reservation and sharing the ride with others
+• Dial-a-ride: Dial-a-ride requires advance reservation and sharing the ride with others.

-• local transportation programs by nonprofit or religious organizations that may assist with the transport, help with the cost, or both
+• Nonprofit organizations: Local transportation programs by nonprofit or religious organizations may assist with transport, help with the cost, or both.

 Medicare Part B may cover emergency transport by road or air ambulance if a healthcare professional deems it medically necessary and under certain conditions.